Nick Valensi: Other projects

 While much of his career has been focused on playing and writing for The Strokes and CRX, Valensi has also contributed as a session musician and songwriter to some of his contemporaries.
 One of his first notable credits was playing guitar for Regina Spektor's song "Better," which was released on her 2006 album Begin to Hope and also published as a single in a slightly different version on which the guitar parts are rearranged.

-He has collaborated with artists Devendra Banhart, The Stroke's Moretti, and Sia on multiple occasions.
+He has collaborated with artists Devendra Banhart, The Strokes' Moretti, and Sia on multiple occasions.
 Nick Valensi sang backing vocals and played guitar for Devendra Banhart's song "Shabop Shalom" on the 2007 album Smokey Rolls Down Thunder Canyon.
 Furthermore, he contributed backing vocals on the self-titled debut album of his bandmate Fab Moretti's band, Little Joy.
 He appears in the video for "No One's Better Sake" by Little Joy as drummer.
 He also appears in the video for "Adam & Steve," a song by Devendra Banhart and Moretti's side project Megapuss.

 He plays guitar on Sia's album 2010 We Are Born and has also written several hooks and melodies on it.
 Sia has also stated that she and Valensi are planning to write songs together for other artists.
 He also co-wrote the track "Hostage" on Sia's 2014 album 1000 Forms of Fear.
 Other credits include co-writing with Brody Dalle in 2014, Kate Pierson for her 2015 album Guitars and Microphones, Kesha, and again with Sia for the 2017 Blondie track, "Best Day Ever."